-What is Civil Society?
-It is that nebulous public sphere-outside of the arenas of the state, the family, and the corporate marketplace- constituting the lifeblood of a true democracy, where the citizenry voluntarily come together for a variety of purposes and in a variety of forms, such as: Society Not-for-profit organizations Non-governmental socio-economic/political organizations Women's organizations Professional associations Community groups/organizations Block clubs Cultural clubs/organizations Social/political movements Not-for-profit businesses Non-governmental sports organizations Think-tanks and private research institutes Not-for-profit private research institutes Not-for-profit private research institutions Not-for-profit private educational institutions Labor unions Protest movements Philanthropic organizations Student organizations Student organizations Religious institutions..., and so on.
-What is Civil civil so
+What is Civil Society? ( the second 5 It is that nebulous public sphere-outsute of marketplace- iet It is that nebulous public splitter corporate marketplace of the state, the family, and the corporate marketplace constituting the lifeblood of a true democracy, where the citizenry voluntarily come together for a variety of purposes and in a variety of forms, such as: Society?
+Not-for-profit organizations Not-for-profit organizations A COL il S • Women's organizations V CC V Civil Block chubs / organizations Cultural clubs / organizations Social/political movements Social/political movements XX S Non-governmentar operation of the research institutes Think-tanks and private research institutes Not-for-profit media (cinema, radio, TV, the press, etc.) Not-for-profit media (cinema, radio and institutions Meet civil society tealla Not-for-profit privat catalant Labor unions Protest movements Philanthropic organizations Philanthropis are organizations and Conservation Conservation Philanthropic of generations Business associations Student organizations Students institutions and so on.
+V91

+What is Civic Engagement?
 It is engagement in altruistic activities outside of the arenas of the state, the family, and the corporate marketplace that are aimed at advancing the common good; thereby enhancing the quality of life for all.
 Examples of civic engagement include:

-- Political participation (e.g. voting and standing for public office) - · Community advocacy (e.g. demanding better schools) - Social activism (e.g. protesting for social justice) · Volunteerism and community service (e.g. - helping to run food banks) • Public scholarship (researching and writing to - promote causes and activities for the common aood) - Philanthropy (e.g. donating for disaster relief).... and so on
+- Political participation (e.g. voting and standing - for public office)

+Community advocacy (e.g. demanding better - schools) Social activism (e.g. protesting for social justice) - Volunteerism and community service (e.g. helping to run food banks) - Public scholarship (researching and writing to promote causes and activities for the common good) - Philanthropy (e.g. donating for disaster relief).... and so on.